akash-network/docs/testnet-challenges/guided-deployments.md

 **Challenge**: Deploy an API node on a live network.
 API nodes are useful for creating wallets and explorers and are a perfect fit for use on Akash.

-Note that when you deploy this node it will connect to a **live** network, catch up to the latest block height, and participate in the peer-to-peer protocol.
+Note that when you deploy this node it will connect to a **live** Akash network, catch up to the latest block height, and participate in the peer-to-peer protocol.

+The settings for the network that your node will be connecting to are [here](https://github.com/ovrclk/net/tree/master/definet).

 **Reward**: 150 AKTs

 **Winners**: First 200 submissions — measured by the timestamp of the git commit — that pass the qualification criteria.

-**Instructions**: Instructions will be available on Dec 7, 2020 9:00 AM
+**Instructions**:

 1) Using [this](deploy-2-1.yaml) SDL file when following the [deploy instructions](/guides/deploy) to deploy your own instance of an [Akash](https://github.com/ovrclk/akash) API node.